1

 • People under age 21 can face charges that have a lasting impact.

-• Since Cannabis is federally illegal, youth with Cannabis charges may be denied financial aid to help pay for college.
+• Since cannabis is federally illegal, youth with cannabis charges may be denied financial aid to help pay for college.

 • As of July 1, 2023, drug convictions no longer affect financial aid eligibility.
 For more information on this change, visit the Federal Student Aid website.